SimonGhoul/docs/README.md

 ### Uploading
 -  [Can I publish nsfw content?](/wiki/faq/can-i-publish-nsfw-content)
 -  [How can I embed a Dtube video on my own website?](wiki/faq/how-can-i-embed-a-dtube-video-on-my-own-website)
+- Is there a way to more easily and quickly reupload all my videos to dtube?
+(It's not really reuploading, it's embedding, this can be explained inside that page.
+Reuploading is used for simplicity sake)
+- Will my embedded videos stay up if they are deleted from the source?
+(The answer is no, should had used another upload method)
 ### DTube Community
 -  [How can I give feedback?](/wiki/faq/giving-feedback)
 -  [How do videos get ranked?](/wiki/faq/how-do-videos-get-ranked)